raydiak/Inline-Lua/README.md

 Returns the Lua value stored in the named global variable.

 If the value is a function, it returns a Perl routine which calls the function as if .call had been used.
+Note this means the function is looked up by name for each call, so if the value of the global variable changes, all wrappers in existence automatically point to the new function.

-Otherwise it maps the values in the same way as results from the .run and .call methods.
+Otherwise the values are converted in the same way as results from the .run and .call methods.

 A new value is returned every time, making it useless for identity comparison (e.g. === on the same Lua table or function returned from different .get-global calls will be False).

+### method set-global (Str:D $name, $value)

+Sets the value of the named global Lua variable, according to the same conversions used when passing Perl arguments into Lua code.

 ## Contact